 10×14 watercolor enhanced colored pencil.
-Original unavailable and residing in New Jersey.
+Original unavailable and residing in New Jersey in a private collection.

 Let Animals Stay Free; Cee’s Fun Artsy Friends; Artists Universe; Amazing Wildlife;